 Instructions

-Make the Meatballs:
+Make the Meatballs

-- Gently combine all meatball ingredients in a medium bowl.
-(It works best to use your hands, keep a box of gloves on hand if you don’t want to use your bare hands).
-Shape into balls, whatever size you like, but I prefer using my standard cookie scoop (about 1 tablespoon) to shape meat into balls and then rolling it between my hands to make them even more round.
+- Shape into balls, whatever size you like, but I prefer using my standard cookie scoop (about 1 tablespoon) to shape meat into balls and then roll it between my hands to make them even more round.
 Place on a large cookie sheet and broil until the meatballs start to brown.
 Remove from oven and set aside until ready to use (or freeze for later use).

-Make the Sauce:
+Make the Sauce

-- Heat olive oil in a large skillet.
-Add onion and garlic and cook until onions are translucent and garlic is fragrant.
-Add remaining sauce ingredients and combine well.
-Bring to a simmer and add meatballs.
-Simmer on low, uncovered, until desired consistency is reached–about 25-30 minutes for a sauce that’s of medium consistency.
+- Bring to a simmer and add meatballs.
+Simmer on low, uncovered, until desired consistency is reached–about 25-30 minutes for a sauce that's of medium consistency.

-- Serve over hot pasta and top with fresh parmesan if desired.
-Makes about 3 dozen meatballs and enough sauce to feed 6-8 people (or more if some of those people are kids)
+- Serve over hot pasta and top with fresh Parmesan if desired.
+Makes about 3 dozen meatballs and enough sauce to feed 6-8 people (or more if some of those people are kids).

-FREEZER MEAL INSTRUCTIONS:
+FREEZER MEAL INSTRUCTIONS

 - Prepare meatballs as directed, but divide the meatballs among two freezer-safe containers.
 Prepare sauce through adding all ingredients to the pan, but don’t simmer; rather, divide the sauce among the two containers.
 Freeze until ready to use.
 When ready to use, place in slow cooker and cook on low for about 5-6 hours, although you’ll want to keep an eye on the sauce and make sure it’s not burning if you go for the whole 6 hours.